-OAO GMK Norilsk Nickel (NILSY) led declines in Russian equities traded in New York and futures fell after commodities retreated to the lowest since October 2010.
+OAO GMK Norilsk Nickel (NILSY:US) led declines in Russian equities traded in New York and futures fell after commodities retreated to the lowest since October 2010.

 The Thomson Reuters/Jefferies CRB Index (CRY) of raw materials declined 1.1 percent 286.50 yesterday, the lowest level in 19 months, as the Organization for Economic Cooperation and Development said Europe’s debt crisis risks spiraling and seriously damaging the world economy.
 Russia, the world’s biggest energy exporter and largest producer of nickel and palladium, got almost 50 percent of budget revenue from oil and gas sales last year.

 “The feeling is that the situation will probably get worse before it gets better,” Slava Smolyaninov, chief strategist at UralSib Capital in Moscow, said by phone yesterday.
 “Commodities prices have a major impact on investors’ mood; they are linked by the same chain.”

 Russian ADRs’ valuations dropped to 4.8 times estimated earnings, less than half the 9.8 multiple for members of the MSCI Emerging Markets Index.
 (MXEF) Russia was the first of the so- called BRIC countries of Brazil, Russia, India and China to enter a bear market in 2012 after the dollar-denominated RTS Index posted a 20 percent decline on May 14 from a March 15 peak.

 “Risk sentiment is off,”Smolyaninov said.
 “Investors are withdrawing money from BRIC-focused funds.”